Costco Wholesale Co. (NASDAQ:COST) Shares Purchased by Slow Capital Inc.

 The firm also recently announced a special dividend, which will be paid on Friday, January 12th.
 Shareholders of record on Thursday, December 28th will be given a dividend of $15.00 per share.
 This is an increase from Costco Wholesale’s previous special dividend of $10.00.
 The ex-dividend date of this dividend is Wednesday, December 27th.
 Costco Wholesale’s dividend payout ratio is presently 27.81%.

-In other Costco Wholesale news, EVP Russell D. Miller sold 4,500 shares of the company’s stock in a transaction dated Friday, November 3rd.
-The shares were sold at an average price of $557.75, for a total transaction of $2,509,875.00.
-Following the completion of the sale, the executive vice president now directly owns 10,785 shares in the company, valued at $6,015,333.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 In other Costco Wholesale news, CFO Richard A. Galanti sold 1,112 shares of the company’s stock in a transaction dated Tuesday, December 19th.
 The shares were sold at an average price of $680.21, for a total transaction of $756,393.52.
 Following the completion of the sale, the chief financial officer now directly owns 24,300 shares in the company, valued at $16,529,103.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Russell D. Miller sold 4,500 shares of the company’s stock in a transaction dated Friday, November 3rd.
-The shares were sold at an average price of $557.75, for a total transaction of $2,509,875.00.
-Following the sale, the executive vice president now owns 10,785 shares of the company’s stock, valued at $6,015,333.75.
+In other Costco Wholesale news, EVP Claudine Adamo sold 2,565 shares of the company’s stock in a transaction dated Monday, October 23rd.
+The shares were sold at an average price of $548.92, for a total transaction of $1,407,979.80.
+Following the completion of the sale, the executive vice president now directly owns 8,128 shares in the company, valued at $4,461,621.76.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Richard A. Galanti sold 1,112 shares of the company’s stock in a transaction dated Tuesday, December 19th.
+The shares were sold at an average price of $680.21, for a total transaction of $756,393.52.
+Following the sale, the chief financial officer now owns 24,300 shares of the company’s stock, valued at $16,529,103.
 The disclosure for this sale can be found here.
-Insiders sold 20,377 shares of company stock worth $11,553,511 over the last ninety days.
-Company insiders own 0.18% of the company’s stock.
+Insiders have sold 20,377 shares of company stock valued at $11,553,511 over the last three months.
+0.18% of the stock is currently owned by insiders.

 Analysts Set New Price Targets

 A number of equities research analysts have recently commented on the company.
-Truist Financial increased their price objective on Costco Wholesale from $693.00 to $741.00 and gave the company a “buy” rating in a research report on Thursday, December 21st.
-DA Davidson increased their target price on Costco Wholesale from $570.00 to $600.00 and gave the company a “neutral” rating in a report on Friday, December 15th.
+BMO Capital Markets increased their price objective on Costco Wholesale from $612.00 to $700.00 and gave the company an “outperform” rating in a research report on Friday, December 15th.
+Stifel Nicolaus increased their target price on Costco Wholesale from $615.00 to $675.00 and gave the company a “buy” rating in a report on Friday, December 15th.
+Argus increased their target price on Costco Wholesale from $630.00 to $650.00 and gave the company a “buy” rating in a report on Friday, September 29th.
 Bank of America increased their target price on Costco Wholesale from $575.00 to $610.00 and gave the company a “buy” rating in a report on Wednesday, September 27th.
-Tigress Financial increased their target price on Costco Wholesale from $635.00 to $745.00 and gave the company a “buy” rating in a report on Friday.
-Finally, HSBC assumed coverage on Costco Wholesale in a report on Friday, September 22nd.
-They issued a “hold” rating and a $600.00 target price for the company.
+Finally, Telsey Advisory Group increased their target price on Costco Wholesale from $625.00 to $700.00 and gave the company an “outperform” rating in a report on Friday, December 15th.
 Eight research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company.
 According to data from MarketBeat, Costco Wholesale presently has a consensus rating of “Moderate Buy” and a consensus price target of $631.60.

 Check Out Our Latest Stock Analysis on Costco Wholesale